Type 2 diabetes mellitus (DM) is a common non-infectious chronic disease. It affects both men and women, most often over the age of 40 years.

 Fruits and vegetables

 Is it possible to use fruits and berries in the second type of diabetes?
-Preference should be given to vegetables that contain a large amount of indigestible, but useful for digestion, fiber, and fewer sugars.
+Preference shall give to vegetables that contain a large amount of indigestible.
+But useful for digestion, fiber, and fewer sugars.
 However, many vegetables, for example, potatoes, beets, and carrots contain a large amount of starch, so their consumption should be limited.

-Fruits can be consumed in moderation and only those that do not contain a very large amount of carbohydrates.
+Fruits can consume in moderation and only those that do not contain a very large amount of carbohydrates.
 Among fruits, bananas are champions in carbohydrate content, followed by grapes and melons.
-Their use is not recommended, as they can increase the level of sugar.
+Their use does not recommend, as they can increase the level of sugar.

 Folk remedies involve taking decoctions of medicinal herbs.
 Such therapy can not only reduce the level of glucose in the blood but also reduce appetite, reduce weight.
-However, folk remedies can be taken only in addition to taking medication and in consultation with your doctor.
+However, folk remedies can take only in addition to taking medication and in consultation with your doctor.

 Auxiliary method of therapy – exercise.
 When performing an exercise of moderate intensity, the body burns large amounts of glucose.
-Metabolism returns to normal, the cardiovascular system is strengthened.
+Metabolism returns to normal, the cardiovascular system strengths.
 Exercise is necessary every day.

-However, the exercises should not be exhausting, because only the opposite effect can be achieved.
+However, the exercises should not be exhausting, because only the opposite effect can achieve.
 With extreme tiredness, the appetite increases, and a rich meal can negate all the positive effects of physical exertion.
 Fatigue triggers stress and the release of adrenal hormones, which increases blood glucose levels.

-Therefore, it is recommended to choose the type of physical activity that would fit the patient’s fitness – simple exercises, exercises with dumbbells or walking, jogging, swimming, cycling.
+Therefore, it recommends to choose the type of physical activity that would fit the patient’s fitness – simple exercises, exercises with dumbbells or walking, jogging, swimming, cycling.